kkm24132/COVID-19/README.md

 Based on above data, following insights at workplace can be looked at.
 It can work as a Predictive Solution to alert the firm or authority.

 - Face Mask detection
+  - Ability to indicate whether an individual is wearing face mask or not based on video, image data analysis and share insights.
 - Occupancy Monitoring
+  - Ability to determine occupancy levels in a defined space or zone based on threshold defined by authorities
+  - Alert authorities if it reaches threshold or goes beyond the threshold
 - No-Go Zone Monitoring and Alerting
+  - Ability to define and set certain areas as no-go zones and alert authorities when individuals are detected.
+  - Detection of humans based on near real time feed from input data sources
 - Health Condition Monitoring
 - Elevated Body temperature monitoring
 - Social Distance Measurement Monitoring and Alerting beyond defined threshold